-Table 39.
+Table 38.
 Jobs View

 Option Description

 Status Shows the job's status and the state of the ongoing job.

-Job Displays the Job's name.
+dof Displays the Job's name.

 ID Displays the Job's ID.

 Start Time Displays the start time.

 End Time Displays the end time.

+Table 38.
+Jobs View (continued)

-Actions Cancel - A scheduled job can be cancelled, before it moves to running state.
+Option Description Actions Cancel - A scheduled job can be cancelled, before it moves to running state.
 A running job can be stopped by using the stop button.
 Rerun - Allows the user to rerun the job in case the job is in failure state.
 Remove - Allows the user to remove the completed old jobs.

-Table 39.
-Jobs View (continued)

-Option Description You can export the group job information to the local system for future references.
+Export You can export the group job information to the local system for future references.
 The jobs list can be exported to csv file format.
 It contains data related to individual job.